Early supported discharge for hip fracture patients

 The early supported discharge team provides rehabilitation at home for patients who are under the care of the orthopaedic team.
 The service allows those who meet the criteria to go home earlier than would normally be planned.

-NICE guidelines promote an early supported discharge which means you can go home soon after the operation but still receive help from your healthcare team to continue your rehabilitation.
 Early supported discharge depends upon your individual needs and circumstances so you should discuss this with your healthcare team.

 It may be suitable for you if all of the conditions below apply: